nathanielwarner/carletonian-wordpress/wp-content/plugins/sticky-menu-or-anything-on-scroll/readme.txt

 Phew!

-= I'll need more help please! =
+= I need more help please! =
 Please go to the plugin's [support forum on WordPress.org](https://wordpress.org/support/plugin/sticky-menu-or-anything-on-scroll) and post a message (include a link to your site if possible).
-Repsonse time is usually within a few hours maximum.

 == Screenshots ==